 Whether you suspect that your teen may be experimenting with drugs, or you want to get your youngster on the right path to success, there’s never a bad time to begin teaching your child about drug abuse.
 Discussing drugs with your child in a concise and direct manner will open up a dialogue which can help your child better understand the dangers associated with drugs and the consequences drug abuse can bring.

-For more information about the best ways to teach children and teenagers to resist drug abuse, visit the following educational resources designed for parents and educators:
+For more information about the best ways for teaching kids about drugs, visit the following educational resources designed for parents and educators:

 - Talking to Your Child about Drugs

 - Parent Talk Kit: What to Say about Drugs and Alcohol [PDF]

 - The Science of Addiction: Drugs of Abuse [Interactive]